Jemmyhopkin/Popcorn/README.md

 If you're comfortable getting up and running from a `git clone`, this method is for you.

-The [development](https://github.com/popcorn-official/popcorn-desktop/tree/development) branch contains the latest changes.
+The [development](https://github.com/Jemmyhopkin/Popcorn)) branch contains the latest changes.
-The [master](https://github.com/popcorn-official/popcorn-desktop/tree/master) branch contains the latest release.

 #### Quickstart: